elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:

 Character filters: If apply same analyzer to search query and data that is indexed it will return better results.
-Example: Search for data using ampersand, or ‘and’ and get same results.
+Example: Search for data using ampersand, or 'and' and get same results.
 tokenizer: Splits strings up certain ways, language specific tokenizing etc.. token filter: case insensitive (lowercase everything), stemming (box, boxed, boxing can all match). stopwords (and, a, the) stops these words from being indexed. (stopwords can have side effects)